 I’ve isolated four variables that I’m knowledgeable about.
 These four variables are important to me and not necessarily you.
-But that is OK, since I’m not asking you to defend or critique Seattle.
+But that is OK since I’m not asking you to defend or critique Seattle.

 1:Weather – San Diego wins.
-I like sunshine a lot.
+I like the sunshine a lot.
 This is important to me and can not be discounted.
 But this is a known variable.
 Prior to moving here, I reviewed the data on WeatherBase and knew what I was in for.

 2:Cost of Living – Seattle wins.
 After spending over a year on my Summer of George traveling and spending money, I wanted to live in an area where I could save back my spent savings at a faster rate.
 Washington has no state income tax.
-And both my rent rent and auto insurance cost less.
+And both my rent and auto insurance cost less.
 Before I left I read that Seattle is 32% cheaper than San Diego.
 That sounds about right.

 3:Coffee – Seattle wins.
 The legends are true.
 Coffee is very important to me.
 I’ve met many coffee professionals and fans here in Seattle.
-My home roasting and espresso blending is reaching higher and higher quality since arriving.
+My home roasting and espresso blending are reaching higher and higher quality since arriving.